N0fix/reverseIntro/README.md

 ### There is more about registers

 We now have access to 8 more registers named `r8` to `r15`.
-We use their 32bits lower parts using `r8d`, 1
+We use their 32bits lower parts using `r8d`, 16bits with `r8w` and 8bits wil `r8b`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwMzM5NjA3MywzNzU4ODcxMCwxNDM0Nz
+eyJoaXN0b3J5IjpbLTUxODIxNzg2MSwzNzU4ODcxMCwxNDM0Nz
 Q4NjEzLDczMDQwMTQ1MCwxOTQzODMxOTAwLC03MjkwMDM1NzUs
 MTA4ODk4OTgzNiwtNzU4ODI0NTI0LDc0OTU0NTcwMCwxMDA5Mz
 I1MTIzLDk0MjUzOTYwMiwxMDYwOTUwNDMzLDE0NzI3MjQ4Niwx